 Trout fishing is a big deal in the Snowy Mountains region, so what better way to celebrate this than by constructing a gigantic, fiberglass trout?
 Once you have your obligatory pic, head to Lake Eucumbene to fish for rainbow and brown trout, or simply admire these glorious surrounds.

 Where: Woombye (Sunshine Coast)

 This sweet attraction is a heritage-listed Queensland icon and has hosted a stream of celebrities since it opened 35 years ago.
 It has also overcome several hurdles to etch its positioning as a must-visit tourist attraction.
 Here, you can learn about pineapple farming, take a scenic train ride, and enjoy sparkling views from the observation deck.

-See it when…staying at a quartet of BIG4 parks on the Sunshine Coast.
+See it when…staying at BIG4 parks on the Sunshine Coast.

 You might recall the news of the Big Mango’s ‘disappearance’ in 2014, which was a publicity stunt by a fast-food chain.
 Whatever the case, this 10m-tall creation celebrates the area’s fine collection of mango orchards.
 Stop by this structure for a quick snap, then sample the to-die-for mango sorbet at the on-site visitor info centre.

 See it when……staying at NRMA Bowen Beachfront Holiday Park.